fieldtrip/website/walkthrough.md

 Besides loading the data all the other functionalities can be done at any later stage.
 They are not set by default.
 We'll go through them in their own time and use ft_preprocessing only for the first two steps.

-If we don't specify the trial definition we made previously, ft_preprocessing would load all data and put them into a [channels x time] array of a single trial (e.g. in data.trial{1}).
+If we don't specify the trial definition we made previously, ft_preprocessing would load all data and put them into a [channels x time] array of a single trial (e.g., in data.trial{1}).
 To save memory it is sometimes preferred to load only the data that is actually used, and you'll need to segment the data into trials sooner or later anyway.
 To do so we supply ft_preprocessing with the trl we made previously.
 You might have everything you need already specified within the cfg, but just to be sure we'll repeat it here:

     cfg.trl = trl;                      % saved somewhere previously
     cfg.dataset = 'exampledata.eeg';    % data file, you might also need to add the path to it